zostay/RakuWAPI/README.md

 ### 2.0.0 Locating Applications

-The server MUST be able to find applications somehow.
+The server MUST be able to find applications.

 It SHOULD be able to load applications found in P6SGI script files.
 These are Perl 6 code files that end with the definition of a block to be used as the application routine.
 For example: